lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview Prep/04_teamwork_questions.md

 Response:

-Situation #1: AECL.

-A senior technologist,
+Situation #1: AECL. "procrastination".  motivation issue. solution: 1) monitor the progress.
+2) leveraged coworker. got a senior technologist work along with them.
+3) hold them accountable in the meeting.  [a good example of decision-making in difficult situation.
+I decided to provide solutions]